logo produced via intsharplogo_1_rev.yaml — output folder: logo, YAML, and GIF

 sharpening: true # optional per-field override

-Initial conditions are Python expressions evaluated with:
+Initial conditions can be Python expressions evaluated with:

 - 1D: